 What’s the Minimum Age for Skydiving?

-As mandated by the USPA, all first-time skydivers must be at least 18 years old.
+Again, as mandated by the USPA, all first-time skydivers must be at least 18 years old.
 This rule is hard and fast – no ID, no jump.
 Before heading out to the dropzone, make sure you have a valid, government-issued ID.

-Is There a Maximum Skydiving Age?
+Is There a Skydiving Age Limit?

 Nope!
 Matter of fact, the skydiving community is renowned for welcoming, encouraging, and empowering people of all ages and life stages – most definitely including senior adults.
+You’ll have to wait until you’re 18 to make your first jump, but after that, you’ll never have to worry about skydiving age limits again.

 If you’re in good health and lead a relatively active life, you’re likely a great candidate for skydiving whatever your date of birth.
 Case in point, former President George H. W. Bush celebrated his 75th, 80th, 85th, and 90th birthdays in freefall, and folks across the world jump into their triple digits every year.